dishapatel1412/Food-Website/README.md

-## Order Food on Rails
+## TravelBite

-**Order Food on Rails** is a Laravel-based food ordering application designed for travelers.
+**TravelBite** is a Laravel-based food ordering application designed for travelers.
 The platform allows users to find restaurants near railway stations and order food while traveling.

 ## Features
 - Search for restaurants near railway stations